 - 37. Body frequently covered with minute spines; carpal bones prolonged, forming a sort of arm for pectorals; gill-opening reduced to a small foramen, situated in or near axil; tentacle sometimes plumose on snout.
-PEDICULATI -XIV. - 38.
+PEDICULATI -XIV. - Body smooth or scaly; teeth in villiform bands, sometimes with pointed and conical canines; gill-opening wide; eyes frequently directed upwards.
+TRACHINIDE, part --VIII. " - 38.
 Two dorsal fins.
 39. - 39.
 Mouth produced into a tube; body elevated; teeth, none; scales none, or small; body covered with a cuirass or with nonconfluent ossifications.
 (CENTRISCUS SCOLO-PAX.)
-CENTRISCIDE-XIX. - ", Mouth not produced; body not elevated.
+CENTRISCIDE-XIX. - " Mouth not produced; body not elevated.
 40. - 40.
 Spines of the first D. more than four.
-40a. , First D. with four stiff spines.
+40a. - " First D. with four stiff spines.
 MUGILIDE-XVIII. - 40a.
 No barbels; spines of first dorsal feeble, flexible; teeth minute; a silvery band along the side.
 Minute fishes.
-ATHERINIDE-XVII. - 41.
+ATHERINDE-XVII. - 41.
 Body symmetrical, with an eye on each side of the head.
-42. " Body unsymmetrical; both eyes on the same side of the head, on the upper, which alone is coloured.
+42. - Body unsymmetrical, with an eye on each side of the head.
+42. Body unsymmetrical; both eyes on the same side of the head, on the upper, which alone is coloured.
 PLEURO-NECTIDE-XXVIII.
-(Type, Flounder.) - 42.
+(Type, Flounder.) .
+22 - 42.
 Ventrals thoracic; tail tapering to a fine point; no caudal.
 MACRURIDE-XXVI.
-(Type; Ling.) ,, Ventrals jugular.
+(Type, Ling.) ,, Ventrals jugular.
 43. - 43.
 One, two, or three dorsal fins, occupying nearly the whole of the back; one or two A. fins, with or without a barbel; caudal free, or, if united to D. and A., the dorsal has a separate anterior portion; V. with several rays.
 GADIDÆ -XXV.
-(Type, Rock Cod.) " One dorsal united to caudal; no separate anterior dorsal or anal.
-OPHIDIDÆ-XXVI.
-(Type, Ling.)
-41. Determinent of an adversal for a without here. - 44.
+(Type, Rock Cod.) , One dorsal united to caudal; no separate anterior dorsal or anal.
+OPHIDIDÆ XXVI.
+(Type, Ling.) - 44.
 Second dorsal composed of an adipose fin, without bony rays.
-45. - No adipose fin present.
-47. 22 - 45.
+45. - " No adipose fin present.
+47. - 45.
 Dorsal fin very elongate, occupying nearly entire length of back; opercular apparatus incomplete; oviduct present.
-Scorelinæ-XXX. - " Dorsal not elongate; opercular apparatus complete; no oviduct.
+SCOPELIDÆ-XXX. - " Dorsal not elongate; opercular apparatus complete; no oviduct.
 46. - 46.
 First dorsal before the vent; margin of upper jaw nearly altogether formed by maxillary; body naked, or scaly; pyloric appendages, none; minute fishes.
-HAPLOCHI-TONIDE-XXIX.
-(Type, Freshwater Herring.)
-"First dorsal over the vent in minute species, before the vent - in the larger introduced species; body covered with scales; margin of upper jaw formed by the intermaxillaries laterally; pyloric appendages generally numerous.
-SAL-MONIDE-XXXI.
-(Types, Salmon; Smelt.) - 47.
+HAPLOCHITONID.E.-XXIX.
+(Type, Freshwater Herring.) " 'First dorsal over the vent in minute species, before the vent in the larger introduced species; body covered with scales; margin of upper jaw formed by the intermaxillaries laterally; pyloric appendages generally numerous.
+SALMONID.E.-XXII.
+(Types, Salmon; Smelt.)
+47 Body apparently scaleless.
+48 - 47.
 Body apparently scaleless.
-48. "Body with scales.
-49.

-- 3. Dorsal short; belly rounded; vertical fins not continuous with caudal; in creeks, fresh or brackish.
-GALAXIDÆ -XXXII.
+48. - Body with scales.
+49. 22 - Body with scales.
+45. 48.
+Dorsal short; belly rounded; vertical fins not continuous with caudal; in creeks, fresh or brackish.
+GALAXIDE -XXXII.
 (Type, Jollytail.)
-3. Dorsal and anal long and continuous with caudal; body rounded or band-shaped; under lens the scales become apparent; no ventrals.
-MURÆNIDÆ-XXXVIII.
+Dorsal and anal long and continuous with caudal; body rounded or band-shaped; under lens the scales become apparent; no ventrals.
+MURÆNIDE-XXXVIII.
 (Type, Freshwater Eel.) - 49.
-Mouth with barbels; scales spiny; mouth and another and a scale spiny; mouth and a scale spi scales spiny; mouth inferior; gill- - " Barbels, none.
-50.

-50. A series of keeled scales on each side of belly; mouth terminal; lower jaw produced; dorsal opposite to anal.
+Mouth with barbels; scales spiny; mouth inferior; gill opening narrow.
+GONORHYNCHIDE-XXXV. opening narrow.
+Barbels, none.
+50. - 50.
+A series of keeled scales on each side of belly; mouth terminal; lower jaw produced; dorsal opposite to anal.
 SCOMBRESOCIDE-XXXIII.
 (Type, Garfish.) " Sides not armed with keeled scales.
 51.